tvooo/tp2/4-methodology.md

 When researching cycle-based interaction, the researcher needs to make the subtle interactions obvious in order to be able to consider them in the design process.
 For this, @ia describe a research practice called Interaction Analysis.
 It makes use of audiovisual recording, transcription, and re-views with analysts and subjects. @spinney2011 further elaborates how video ethnography can be used in bicycling research.
 Two of the experiments described in chapter \ref{experiments} make use of videographic methods, and I subsequently reflect on them in relation to Interaction Analysis [@ia] and Spinney's framework.

-Video, however, is not the only medium of representation I apply in my experiments; the other one is mapping.
-While I use videography in a way that is focusing on a single bicyclist's interactions, I use mapping in a way that encompasses many cyclists and aims to *extrapolate* possible spaces for interaction.
+Video, however, is not the only medium of representation I apply in my experiments; a second one is audio, and a third one is mapping.
+While I use videography and audiography in a way that is focusing on a single bicyclist's interactions, I use mapping in a way that encompasses many cyclists and aims to *extrapolate* possible spaces for interaction.

 #### Reflection through representation